elkebir-group/machina/README.md

 In the parsimonious migration history with polytomy resolution we are given a clone tree `T` whose leaves are labeled by anatomical sites.
 The task is to find a refinement `T'` of `T` and label its inner vertices such that the resulting migration graph `G` has minimum migration number, comigration number and seeding site number.
 It is possible to specify constraints on the topology of the migration graph.

-**(New)** - Now it can enumerate through multiple optimal/sub-optimal solutions. the flag `-N` can be used to specify the number of solutions to fetch.
+**(Update 10/4/21)** - Now it can enumerate through multiple optimal/sub-optimal solutions. the flag `-N` can be used to specify the number of solutions to fetch.
 One problem is that `pmh_tr` outputs multiple identical trees when their internal representation inside `pmh_tr` is different.
 To remove such duplicate trees, `-P` flag can be used.

+**(Update 11/9/21)** - Symmetry breaking constraints added, so no need to do post-processing.

     Usage:
       pmh_tr [--help|-h|-help] [-G str] [-OLD] [-UB_gamma int] [-UB_mu int]